hoangduytran/blender-manual/manual/animation/armatures/posing/editing/pose_library.rst

 You can also select and apply a pose via the cursor keys.
 This allows for fast exploration of the poses, to directly see the result on the active character.
-Of course the *Flip Pose* checkbox is available here as well -- it works the same as described in the previous section.

 **Drag the pose thumbnail left to right to blend it** into the character's current pose.
 Just release the mouse button to confirm.